mind-inria/mri-nufft/examples/operators/README.rst

 Operators Examples
 ------------------

-This is a collection of example showcasing the use of MRI-NUFFT operators for different MR imaging modality and specificities.
+This is a collection of examples showcasing the use of MRI-NUFFT operators for different MR imaging modalities and specificities.